ka1f007/web-site-hacking/README.md

 # web-site-hacking
-this is web site to understand how path traversal work we try somany payloads in it
+this is web site to understand how path traversal work we can try somany payloads in it